This site was created entirely by D.A. to showcase her multi-media art, writing, photography, film, typography and graphic design.

 For over 30 years she has studied and created modern art, writing, and experimental noise music.
 She is proficient in Photoshop, html/css web site design and coding.
 This site is entirely a one-person effort.

-She also founded Atomic Mobiles over a decade ago and makes kinetic art mobiles and stabiles for clients around the world.
+She also founded Atomic Mobiles in 2008 and makes kinetic art mobiles and stabiles for clients around the world.

 She was born in northern Indiana, moved to San Francisco and lived in the Bay Area for 16 years in the Haight-Ashbury, the Mission, and Marin County.